 The challenges of running a small global business during the pandemic cannot be understated.
-Just recently, the company endured a four-month delay in the shipment of its second-year harvest.
-Their entire business and years of hard work could have been devastated if the shipment hadn’t finally arrived earlier this week.
+In August 2021, the company endured a four-month delay in the shipment of its second-year harvest.
+Their entire business and years of hard work could have been devastated if the shipment hadn’t arrived just in time.

 “When you literally have all your beans in one basket, the stress is incredible,” Mara explained.
 “We were in a difficult spot.
 We needed to grow sales to make ends meet, yet we were getting low on product and counting down the days until that shipment arrived.”

-Now that they’ve finally received the cocoa, Patrick and the team are wasting no time turning the beans into delicious chocolate.
-They are putting the finishing touches on their fourth flavor of bark—a crisp, bright orange dark chocolate—and will launch two brand new product lines in a few weeks: bittersweet chocolate chunks to bake with and a decadent, rich hot chocolate perfect for the upcoming winter months.
+Once they finally received the cocoa, Patrick and the team wasted no time turning the beans into delicious chocolate.
+They put the finishing touches on their fourth flavor of bark—a crisp, bright orange dark chocolate—and launched it, then shortly afterward launched two more brand new product lines: classic chocolate chunks to snack on or bake with, and a decadent, rich hot chocolate perfect for the winter months.

 The farm’s harvest will increase exponentially each year, which means that each year they expect to produce more beans and be able to craft more chocolate.
 The Tcheunous look forward to growing the business in both the United States and in Africa, where the farm creates fair-wage jobs, opportunities for women, and access to technical education.

 It hasn’t been easy, but the couple is passionate about the difference their hard work is making.